 These ambulances are staffed with either a paramedic/emergency medical technician combination or paramedic/paramedic combination on others.
 Weld County Paramedic Services has one mental health transport van staffed with an EMT.

-“The Mission of Weld County Paramedic Services is to provide the highest professional quality, cost-effective mobile health care to all of our customers.”
+“The Mission of Banner Health / NCMC Paramedic Services is to provide the highest professional quality, cost-effective mobile health care to all of our customers.”